jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 In short, women are _supposed to_ be nice.
 And men are _supposed to_ be assholes when needed; after all, the ones that aren't, are the _wimps_.
+That's worse than being immoral.
-That is the real lesson many boys learn from their parents, and when that is the case, we cannot be surprised that large numbers of boys are unready for adulthood.
+And that is the real lesson many boys learn from their parents.
+When that is the case, we cannot be surprised that large numbers of boys are unready for adulthood.

-And if you still aren't convinced that virtue is more highly priced in women in men, then think of this virtue: chastity.
+If you still aren't convinced that virtue is more highly priced in women in men, then think of this virtue: chastity.
 Something many people loudly expect from their daughters and quietly condemn in their sons.
 Many parents of teenage boys actually encourage